Network at a Glance

 Thematic Clusters

-The network naturally organizes into several thematic clusters — groups of organizations that are more densely connected to each other than to the rest of the network.
-These represent distinct but overlapping domains of partnership activity.
+The Roanoke College network naturally organizes into several thematic clusters.
+These are groups of organizations more densely connected to each other than to the rest of the network, representing overlapping domains of partnership activity.

 Health & Human Services Cluster